Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 # Overview of the Changes

-This chapter compares the public Innoactive API v2.0 to v1.3.1, and highlights the most important additions and chagnes between them.
+This chapter compares the public Innoactive API v2.0 to v1.3.1, and highlights the most important additions and changes between them.

 ## Unity Version